Generic Name: glyburide and metformin hydrochloride

 Discuss the potential for unintended pregnancy with premenopausal women as therapy with Glucovance may result in ovulation in some anovulatory women.

 Of the 642 patients who received Glucovance in double-blind clinical studies, 23.8% were 65 and older while 2.8% were 75 and older.
-Of the 1302 patients who received Glucovance in open-label clinical studies, 20.7% were 65 and older while 2.5% were 75 and older.
-No overall differences in effectiveness or safety were observed between these patients and younger patients, and other reported clinical experience has not identified differences in response between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+No overall differences in effectiveness or safety were observed between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+Elderly patients are particularly susceptible to the hypoglycemic action of anti-diabetic agents.
+Hypoglycemia may be difficult to recognize in these patients.

 Metformin is substantially excreted by the kidney, and the risk of metformin accumulation and lactic acidosis increases with the degree of renal impairment.